nnethercote/perf-book/src/build-configuration.md

 [codegen units]: https://doc.rust-lang.org/rustc/codegen-options/index.html#codegen-units

-Be wary that the codegen unit count is a heuristic and thus a smaller count can actually result in a slower program.
+Reducing the number of codegen units can also result in a smaller compiled binary.

 ## Using CPU Specific Instructions